RNAS Yeovilton (HMS Heron): Operations

-Yeovilton is home to the Royal Navy Maritime Wildcat Force (MWF), Royal Navy Commando Helicopter Force (CHF), the Army's Aviation Reconnaissance Force (ARF), and elements of the Royal Navy Fixed Wing Force.
+Yeovilton is home to the Royal Navy Wildcat Maritime Force (MWF), Royal Navy Commando Helicopter Force (CHF), the Army's Aviation Reconnaissance Force (ARF), and elements of the Royal Navy Fixed Wing Force.
 The station operates over 100 aircraft, and is staffed by around 1675 service and 2000 civilian personnel, including Ministry of Defence (MOD) employees and permanent contractors.
 Training of aircrew and engineers of resident aircraft types is also carried out at RNAS Yeovilton.
 It is also the location for the RN Fighter Controller School, training surface-based aircraft controllers.

 Commando Helicopter Force has now returned to prioritising its main amphibious role in support of Royal Navy and Royal Marines operations, after focusing on more than a decade of service in land campaigns in Afghanistan and prior to that in Iraq.

 During periods of busy flying training, pressure on the RNAS Yeovilton circuit is relieved by the use of nearby RNAS Merryfield.

 727 Naval Air Squadron operate the Grob Tutor T1 in the grading and elementary flying training role.

 Air Day

-The station holds an annual air show, allowing public access to the airfield.
-It includes both a flying and static aircraft display.
-The air day traditionally ends with the Commando Helicopter Force role demonstration, which sees a mixture of aircraft and land forces demonstrate a land assault delivered from the air.
+Until 2019 the station held an annual air show, allowing public access to the airfield.
+It included both a flying and static aircraft display.
+The air day traditionally ended with the Commando Helicopter Force role demonstration, which saw a mixture of aircraft and land forces demonstrate a land assault delivered from the air.